nccgroup/reactor/docs/source/customise/adding_plugins.rst

       module.file.MyPlugin: {}

-where module is the name of a Python module, or folder containing ``__init__.py``, and file is the name of the Python file containing a :py:class:`BasePlugin` subclass named ``MyPlugin``.
+where module is the name of a Python module, or folder containing ``__init__.py``, and file is the name of the Python file containing a :py:class:`reactor.plugin.BasePlugin` subclass named ``MyPlugin``.

 A human-readable version the plugin can be added by using the ``mappings.plugin`` option: